September 9, 2020 | 0 comments

 Families or individuals from the same household are welcomed and encouraged to sit together.
 Please bring your own sheet, blanket, lawn chairs, or other seating options.
 Placing a sheet or blanket down clearly signals your distance from others.
 Consider arriving at least 10-15 minutes early to set up your spot.
 Those with little ones in attendance should leave time to also visit the bathroom(s) before the service starts.

 We will not be using projection for the service.
-The words for the hymns are included as a PDF in this e-bulletin.
+The words for the hymns are included as a PDF in an e-bulletin posted each week on the website.
 We encourage you to view the bulletin on your phone or tablet or print a copy before leaving your home.

 Access to the building will be limited for the purpose of accessing the bathrooms only.
 Per the Governor’s order, entering the building will require the wearing of a face covering.